Introduction

 1) What does trade credit include?

 Trade credit is a short-term finance option for businesses that allows them to purchase goods and services on credit, avoiding the need for immediate cash or check payments.
+It makes the exchange of goods and services easier for buyers while improving the cash flow for sellers.

 2) Is trade credit a debt?